top of page

 Ya Ya Specials

-At Ya Ya, our children get 3 to 4 special program sessions each week, hand-selected by our education team to extend our children’s learning beyond their classroom experience.
-Some specials are offered regularly while others rotate throughout the year.
-These special sessions are scheduled both in the morning and afternoon.
+At Ya Ya, children enjoy 3 to 4 special sessions weekly, chosen by our education team to enrich learning beyond the classroom.
+Some sessions are regular, while others rotate throughout the year, scheduled in both the morning and afternoon.

 Regular specials include:

-• Music & Movement (singing, rhythm, and development of musical senses)
+• Music & Movement (singing, rhythm, and musical development.)

-• Cooking (e.g. baking apple pies or making special holiday treats like Chinese tang-yuan)
+• Cooking (baking apple pies or making tang-yuan, etc.)

 • Yoga, or martial arts, or dance by guest specialists